 Removing layers of sticky grease from cabinets with a weak cleaner is a challenge.
 For accumulated grease, a stronger cleaner is needed to dilute and break down the layers.
 In this article, I'm sharing with you my favorite products for degreasing and cleaning cabinet doors and frames.

 Krud Kutter Cleaner Degreaser

 I used Krud Kutter Pre-paint Cleaner before on a cabinet painting project and I wasn't thrilled with the cleaning power.
-In fact, I don't recommend that product.
-However, on a recent project I used Krud Kutter Cleaner Degreaser and the results were excellent considering the condition of the doors.
+In fact, I don't recommend that product at all.
+However, on a recent project, I used Krud Kutter Cleaner Degreaser and the results were excellent, considering the bad condition of the doors.

 Normally I use Dirtex, but that cleaner wasn't strong enough in this situation.
 The cabinets I cleaned were layered with nasty grease and food particles, and although I did have to reapply this product several times, the cleaner removed the accumulated grease from the doors and frames after vigorous scrubbing and rinsing with water.

 This particular Krud Kutter product is water-based and won't irritate your skin, but I would wear gloves anyway when working with any chemical cleaner other than dish soap.
 The odor isn't bad at all.
 If you're familiar with the smell of TSP, the odor is similar to that.